 Does the contract require you to pay for any services or items you were unaware of?

-Read the fine print carefully and make sure you are obligating yourself to any expenses that were not previously disclosed.
-I’ve seen agreements that tack on extra charges for discounted travel or educational expenses that are completely useless.
+Read the fine print carefully and ensure you are obligating yourself to any expenses not previously disclosed.
+For example, I’ve seen agreements that tack on extra charges for discounted travel or educational expenses that are entirely useless.

 One Last Point – And This is Important